yashiieee/notunderctrl/README.md

 **`Fullstack Web Developer and Content Creator`**

-I am a full stack web developer with experience in creating dynamic and responsive web applications.
-I am skilled in a variety of technologies such as JavaScript, React, Next JS, Node.js, and Express.
-In addition to my development skills, I also run a YouTube channel called [Under Ctrl](https://youtube.com/@underctrl) where I create and share content on web development.
-I am always looking for new and exciting projects to work on and am dedicated to delivering high-quality work.
+I am a full stack developer with experience in creating responsive and dynamic web applications using technologies such as JavaScript, React, Next JS, and Express.
+I also run a YouTube channel called [Under Ctrl](https://youtube.com/@underctrl) where I create content related to web development and I'm always looking for new and exciting projects to work on!

 <p align="left">
       <a href="https://www.youtube.com/@underctrl?sub_confirmation=1">